Ko Tāua Tāua. Ko Tāmaki Makaurau Tātou.

 Facilitators

-The wānanga will be guided by trained Future Search facilitators:
+The wānanga will be guided by trained Future Search facilitators, each bringing an important lens:

 Pare Hauraki, Pare Waikato, Tāmaki Makaurau & Muriwhenua